pintergreg/software-engineering/lectures/14_code_review.md

     - finding issues as early as possible
 - applies to every output element of the development process
     - V-model
-    - requirement analysis can be reviewed
+    - requirement analysis can be reviewed (requirements smells)
     - for design: risk storming
     - for code review, four formality level
         - informal, walkthrough, technical, inspection